melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 The `AND` operator is used becuase I have two conditions that I want met simultaneously.

 To identify failed login attempts I used the fact that MySQL utilizes Boolean data.
 This means that the Boolean value `1` represents `TRUE` and the Boolean value `0` represents `FALSE`.
 These can be used interchangeably.
 In the image below I specified the condition of failed login attempts using `success = FALSE` followed by a semiclon `;` to signify the end of the query.
-The equals `=` operator indicates that the login attempt must be unsuccessful.
+The equals `=` operator paired with `success` and `FALSE` indicates that the login attempt condition must return unsuccessful login attempt results.

 💡 Boolean values are not placed in single quotes because they are not string data, they are Boolean data.